Skip to main content

 • “The campaign feels pretty much the same every time you play it, which would really hurt replayability, so you would need to add mods; not sure there are enough mods that adjust and change that side of the game.”

-The music in the game has received mixed reviews, with many players praising its ability to enhance the atmosphere and tension during gameplay, particularly during combat scenarios.
-While some appreciate the orchestral scores and the nostalgic inclusion of tracks from previous titles, others find the soundtrack repetitive or less memorable compared to earlier entries in the series.
-Overall, the music is generally considered good, contributing positively to the game's immersive experience, though opinions vary on its standout quality.
+The music in the game has received mixed reviews, with many praising its ability to enhance the atmosphere and tension during gameplay, particularly during combat scenarios.
+While some players appreciate the orchestral scores and the nostalgic inclusion of tracks from previous titles, others find the soundtrack repetitive and less memorable compared to earlier entries in the series.
+Overall, the music is generally considered good, with some standout moments, but it may not resonate with everyone, leading to a desire for more variety or the option to use mods for a different experience.

-• “The sheer gameplay variety, atmospheric music, and the well-made visual and sound effects make this my favorite turn-based tactical strategy game.”
+• “The sheer gameplay variety, atmospheric music, and the well-made visual and sound effects make this my favourite turn-based tactical strategy game.”

 • “The game's soundtrack, composed by Tim Wynn, complements the action with stirring orchestral scores and ambient soundscapes that heighten the tension and drama of each mission.”